 The streetlight will then be inspected and a further job may be raised depending on the type of work required to be undertaken.

-|15 working days (lantern replacement, change a lamp/bulb, replace a bowl, repair a light that is on all day)
+Repair defective lighting apparatus (lantern replacement, change a lamp/bulb, replace a bowl, repair a light that is on all day)

-|10 working days|
+|6 working days||15 working days|

-|Install/connect a new power supply to a column||30 working days|
+|Install/connect a new power supply to a column||30 working days||30 working days|

 How do I track the progress of a reported fault?

 If the repair date has passed but there is still a fault with the streetlight then a new job may have been raised.
 To find out if this is the case you will need to track the fault by road name.

-If you are tracking the fault by road name then you will need to enter the road name and select the streetlight with the fault.
+Enter the road name and select the streetlight with the fault.
 You will be taken to a screen that will show you the progress of the fault and the repair target date.

-Electricity cables owned and maintained by the Distribution Network Operator supply the streetlights with electricity.
+Electricity cables owned and maintained by the Distribution Network Operator (DNO) supply the streetlights with electricity.
 The DNO cables supply electricity to your home as well as to street lights.
 In Surrey there are two DNO suppliers.
 These are:

-When a fault with the DNO equipment/cabling is affecting a streetlight this is known as a dead service.
-When a dead service is identified our contractor will report the fault directly to the DNO requesting they undertake the works required to repair the cable feeding the streetlight.
-This may also be known as a 5th core faults
+When a dead service is identified our contractor, Skanska, will report the fault directly to the DNO requesting they undertake the works required to repair the cable feeding the streetlight.
+This may also be known as a 5th core fault (see more information below).

 Multiple fault reports

-If all the lights are out in the road and you cannot see the road on the front page of the street lighting on-line fault reporting system then you can log the fault under just one streetlight in the road by selecting just one of the lights in the road and then select 'all lights in road out' under the fault type.
+Sometimes a problem with DNO underground cabling can cause all the lights to go out in a road.
+If all the lights are out in the road, you can log the fault under just one streetlight in the road and then select 'All lights in road out' under the fault type dropdown option.